 For information on any of the parish life ministries, contact one of the ministry coordinators listed below or Robin Margraf, Pastoral Associate at [email protected]

 This ministry visits and comforts those who cannot take part in the Eucharistic assembly due to age or illness.
 As Extraordinary Ministers of Holy Communion (EMHC) individuals take Communion on behalf of the parish to the sick and homebound.
 Complete training is offered at the parish.
 EMHCs must be fully-initiated Catholics.

 To arrange for a minister to visit you or a loved one, or to volunteer, contact Maureen Redfield at [email protected]

 This ministry organizes and facilitates various parish-wide social activities including the weekly “coffee and doughnuts” after Sunday Mass.
 Do you like to help people feel valued and welcomed?
 Does your home always seem filled with family and friends?
 Then this may be your ministry.

 The Knights of Columbus is, in a word, fraternity.
 More specifically, the Knights of Columbus offers the Catholic man leadership training through active involvement in a local unit, or council; volunteer opportunities in the parish and community; low-cost life insurance; fraternal benefits like college scholarships and student loans for himself, his wife and children; Columbia magazine; and so much more.

 Our Lady of Fatima has a very lively and active MOPS group specifically geared for mothers with children ages 0-5.
-MOPS provides an opportunity to get together with other moms to laugh and learn from each other.
-The summer schedule is in full swing with many play dates, Mom’s Night Outs, beach time, and park days planned.
-Click here for the complete schedule.
+MOPS provides an opportunity to get together with other moms to laugh, share experiences and learn from each other.
+MOPS meets on Friday mornings in McGowan Hall.
+Child care is available.

 “To be the Catholic voice and home for all women, helping them to become the best version of themselves – living vessels of Christ to the world around them.”